+That's premierunbelievable.com.
+And now for today's replay of Ask N T Right Anything.
 Welcome back to this week's edition of the show.
 Always a pleasure to sit down with Tom, even if we are divided by a computer screen at the moment in these episodes, but still lots of good knowledge and wisdom and insight that we're able to bring your way across all sorts of different questions that come in.

-Remember, all of the questions that get asked of Tom are because people have subscribed to our newsletter and are then able to send their questions in.
+Remember all of the questions that get asked of Tom are because people have subscribed to our newsletter and are then able to send their questions in.
+Now children and young people, obviously many of the listeners to this podcast are parents or grandparents, Tom, as are you.
+Tell us a little bit about your family in that respect.

-Now, children and young people, obviously many of the listeners to this podcast are parents or grandparents, Tom, as are you.
-Tell us a little bit about your family on in that respect, how many children do you have?
-How many grandchildren?
-And what's the difference between being a parent and a grandparent?
-The usual line, which is a bumper sticker is if I'd known grandkids with this much fun, I'd have had them first.
+How many children do you have?
+How many grandchildren and what's the difference between being a parent and a grandparent?
+The usual line, which is a bumper sticker, is if I'd known grandkids with this much fun, I'd have had them first.
 There is a bit of that.
 Great thing about grandkids, of course, is you get to give them back.
-They're wonderful.
-But then when it gets difficult, somebody else's job, the theory at least.

-Now, my four children are two sons, two daughters, ranging from mid-40s, I guess, Julian, my oldest son is 46 now, down to about 30.
-And so we had our four children within seven years, which was quite some.
-Wow.
+They're wonderful, but then when it gets difficult, somebody else's job, the theory at least.
+My four children are two sons, two daughters, ranging from mid-40s, I guess, Julian, my oldest son is 46 now, down to about 30.
+So we had our four children within seven years, which was quite somehow.

 My wife is a saint.
-And each one of my four has one, except the last one, who has two with another one on the way.
+Each one of my four has one, except the last one, who has two with another one on the way.
 So we have four grandchildren and, sorry, five grandchildren and soon to be six.